 When fresh berries are in season, there's nothing better to serve over cakes, pies, or nondairy ice cream than this Fresh Blueberry Sauce.

-Fresh Mixed Berry Sauce
+Fresh Blueberry Sauce

-- 2 tsp arrowroot or cornstarch
+- 2 tsp arrowroot powder or cornstarch

 - 1 tbsp maple syrup can substitute agave nectar, add more to taste